haraprasadj/testdatagen/README.md

 #### Usage
 i) Clone the repo
-ii) Install requirements: pip install -r requirements.txt
+ii) Change to testdatagen directory (top-level one containing manage.py and README.md)
-iii) Run the django server: gunicorn testdatagen.wsgi --log-file -
+iii) Install requirements: pip install -r requirements.txt  (Not required if you already have Django, Faker and Gunicorn) iv) Run the django server: gunicorn testdatagen.wsgi --log-file -
-iv) Navigate to (http://localhost:8000/json) and follow the steps
+v) Navigate to (http://localhost:8000/json) and follow the steps

 #### Note: Support available only for JSON format now